Zatteliet/coval/README.md

 # CoVal: A coreference evaluation tool for the CoNLL and ARRAU datasets

 Implementation of the common evaluation metrics including MUC, B-cubed, CEAFe, and LEA for both CoNLL and ARRAU datasets.
 See the paper [Which Coreference Evaluation Metric Do You Trust?
 A Proposal for a Link-based Entity Aware Metric](https://www.aclweb.org/anthology/P16-1060).

+This fork has been updated to work with Guild AI.

 ### Requirements

-This evaluation tool requires numpy and scipy packages.
+See `requirements.txt`.

 ## Usage

+`scorer.py` is the entrypoint to scoring.
+It contains hardcoded references to key and system files.
+Guild AI picks up these parameters as flags.

 Basic usage with CoNLL files:

-	$ python scorer.py key system
+	$ guild run score

-`key` and `system` are the files with gold coreference and system output, respectively.
+The `key` and `system` flags are the files with gold coreference and system output, respectively.

 For more details, refer to
 [ARRAU README](https://github.com/ns-moosavi/coval/blob/master/arrau/README.md)